alanvalejo/epsilon/README.md

 The e-neighborhood Graph or, in general, the e-graph of a data set is obtained conecting two vertices u and v if d(u, v) <= e.
 E-graph is vulnerable to outliers due to the fixed threshold e.

+**Download**

+* You can download the MOb software in http://www.alanvalejo.com.br/software?name=epsilon

 **Usage**

 > kNN execution